elreco/vue-tailwind-datepicker/README.md

 ![Dark Mode](https://github.com/elreco/vue-tailwind-datepicker/blob/main/docs/dark.png?raw=true)

 ## Changelog
-All notable changes to this project will be documented in this file, [Read](CHANGELOG.md).
+All notable changes to this project will be documented in the [Releases Page](https://github.com/elreco/vue-tailwind-datepicker/releases).

 ## License
 The [MIT](LICENSE) License.
 Please [see](http://opensource.org/licenses/MIT) for more information.